HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

     $ ...
     $ gcc -Wall main.c -lrngextra -lgsl -lgslcblas -lm

 The points below summarise the package design guidelines.
 These are intended to ensure that packages are consistent with GSL itself, to make life easier for the end-user and make it possible to distribute popular well-tested packages as part of the core GSL in future.

 * Follow the GSL and GNU coding standards described in this document

     This means using the standard GNU packaging tools, such as Automake, providing documentation in Texinfo format, and a test suite.
-The test suite should run using ‘make check’, and use the test functions provided in GSL to produce the output with PASS:/FAIL: lines.
+The test suite should run using ‘make check’, and use the test functions provided in GSL to produce the output with :code:`PASS:/FAIL:` lines.
     It is not essential to use libtool since packages are likely to be small, a static library is sufficient and simpler to build.

-* Use a new unique prefix for the package (do not use ‘gsl_’ - this is reserved for internal use).
+* Use a new unique prefix for the package (do not use ':code:`gsl_`' - this is reserved for internal use).

-     For example, a package of additional random number generators might use the prefix rngextra.
+     For example, a package of additional random number generators might use the prefix :code:`rngextra`.

      .. code-block:: c